Mr. Driller: Development

 The original Mr. Driller was created by R4: Ridge Racer Type 4 director Yasuhito Nagaoka and former Tecmo employee Hideo Yoshizawa.
 Nagaoka drafted the game in 1998 as a second sequel to Dig Dug, a classic Namco arcade game from 1982, aptly named Dig Dug 3.
 The game was designed to be more puzzle-like in gameplay structure, a contrast to the action-oriented gameplay of Dig Dug and Dig Dug II.
 Yoshizawa made several alterations to Nagaoka's prototype build, including the renaming to Mr. Driller.
 Namco released the game in arcades in 1999 to critical and commercial success.
 Mr. Driller was ported to several platforms, including the Dreamcast, PlayStation, and Game Boy Color.

 Yoshizawa and Nagaoka quickly began work on a sequel, Mr. Driller 2, in late 1999.
 The two worked to implement new features, such as a second-player character and making the gameplay faster and more chaotic than the original.
 The sequel was released for arcades in 2000 to moderate success and was followed by a port for the Game Boy Advance in 2001.
-The Game Boy Advance version was a launch title for the system and sold over 100,000 copies, however, the game wasn't released in North America and Europe until 2005.
+The Game Boy Advance version was a launch title for the system and sold over 100,000 copies, but the game wasn't released in North America and Europe until 2005.

 The third entry, Mr. Driller G, was released in 2001 for arcades and later the PlayStation.
 The game was created to be more story-driven than the previous installments, which expanded on the Mr. Driller universe and helped bridge the connection between the Mr. Driller and Dig Dug franchises.
 Taizo Hori, the protagonist of the Dig Dug series, is a playable character in G and is revealed to be the father of Susumu and his older brother Ataru Hori.
 The PlayStation version was only moderately successful with around 10,000 being sold during launch week.